Erni/ThisIsMe/README.md

 This will allow others to get to know me better and what you can expect from me as your co-worker and (likely) friend-to-be.
 Although I will describe me and my visions about work and the world in general, I am not writing this as a mean to let you know my expectations for you, or what I would like you be or how to behave with me.
 At the time of this writing, I am new at Elastic (less than a month) and due to the number of people from many different cultures and nationalities at Elastic, this can be helpful for you if we ever have further interaction :)
-If you are only interested in reading about the "at work" part, feel free to skip to [About job and working with me] section.
+If you are only interested in reading about the "at work" part, feel free to skip to "About job and working with me" section.

 ## Basic introduction
 My full name is Ernesto Reig Álvarez.
 I am 35 years old.
 I live in Alicante (Spain).
 My partner and fellow in life, Isis, is currently pregnant.
 Robin (the baby) is due in two weeks (06/06/2018), so we expect to have her soon between us :)